-- 4. Use your device and look for the available WiFi networks. Α network under the name of "LIFTMOOREREMOTE" should be available at this point.
+- 4. Use your device and look for the available WiFi networks.
+A network the under name of "LIFTMOOREREMOTE" should be available at this point.
 Connect to the network, no password is required. - Once the connection is established, open a web browser on your device.
-The Firefox browser is recommended. - 6.
-Enter the address http://192.168.1.1 in the address bar
+The Firefox browser is recommended. - Enter the address http://192.168.1.1 in the address bar